 IPVanish has been around for many years and has gained a loyal following.
 Fast speeds mean you shouldn’t see a noticeable slowdown to your Tor connection.

 Strong encryption is provided in conjunction with perfect forward secrecy.
 There’s a kill switch (in the desktop apps) and protection against leaks.
 IPVanish doesn’t accept cryptocurrency but there is no storage of any user-identifying information.
 The option to switch your IP address periodically adds an additional layer of privacy.
 There’s also a traffic obfuscation feature which makes your VPN traffic look like regular traffic.

 IPVanish apps are available for Windows, MacOS, iOS, and Android.
-You can connect up to 10 devices at any given time.
+You can connect an unlimited number of devices at any given time.

 - Speedy VPN

 PRIVACY-FOCUSED:IPVanish is secure and private.
 It provides fast and reliable connections and extends a 30-day refund policy.

 How to use a VPN with Tor

 The simplest way to use a VPN with Tor is to set up Tor over VPN, this just means that you connect to your VPN and then open Tor.
 Don’t worry if that sounds complicated, we’ll explain the simple steps below.

 Here’s how to use a VPN with Tor:

 - Sign up with your chosen VPN provider.
 I recommend NordVPN.